starwarsgeek1138/smt-pod/_site/submit/index.md

   </div>
 </div>

->Calls for season 3 currently open.<br/>
+>Season 3 is currently in production.<br/>
->Deadline for Season 3 Proposals is June 15, 2023 @ 11:59pm EST
+>Season 4 Proposals will open in Summer 2024.

 ### Overview